missionpinball/mpf-docs/versions/understanding.rst

 This page explains:

 * How version numbering works in MPF, and
-* Hnd how the MPF documentation versions map to the MPF versions.
+* How the MPF documentation versions map to the MPF versions.

 MPF is under constant development.
 The core developers typically spend a combined 40 hours a week working on MPF with multiple fixes and enhancements made every day.
 You can see the stream of code "commits" on GitHub,